malika1234m/flood-guard-ai/docs/technical_report.md

-ensemble (the production evolution of the Initial Round's winning ideas) behind a FastAPI service that serves a prediction form, a REST API, an AI-generated risk report (Claude, with a deterministic fallback), and a live monitoring dashboard — all from a single Docker image deployed on Render.
+ensemble (the production evolution of the Initial Round's winning ideas) behind a FastAPI service that serves a prediction form, a REST API, an AI-generated risk report (Claude, with a deterministic fallback), and a live monitoring dashboard — all from a single Docker image deployed on Railway.
+A companion **Expo / React Native mobile app** (Android APK + Expo Go) talks to the same live backend and adds a geolocation-based "what's the risk where I am right now" preview on both clients.

 This report covers Problem Understanding, System Architecture, the Machine Learning Approach (Initial Round summary and Final Round improvements), and MLOps